shanaor/frontend_library_project/readme.md

 **<u>This is the frontend HTML and Javascript for Page design and page logic</u>**

 The backend server python script logic is in here -->>> [Github backend](https://github.com/shanaor/backhand_library_project)
+<br><br> ***Important!!!!*** I used HTML Input restrictions which made some codes in the backend unnecessary , but I left them in because they are correct as part of server actions for a library.

 ## <br><u>It has the following features:</u>